abhijithkunchati/API_Rate_Limiter/README.md

 methods involved please open the “allclasses-index.html” file present in the “Javadoc” folder from there you can navigate to each class and look at the detailed information.
-# my approach for the solution and design considerations
+# My approach for the solution and design considerations
 ## Algorithm:
 There are many algorithms present for tracking the API calls, each with its pros and cons.
 I considered a few of them, Fixed-window, Sliding logs,